 Now accepting applications for the following program:

-- Senior Journalists Seminar:"Bridging Gaps Between the United States and the Muslim World."
-For senior journalists with at least ten years of experience from the United States and select Asian countries; study tour destinations in the United States, Southeast Asia and South Asia are intended to enhance media coverage and elevate the public debate regarding religion and its role in the public sphere, specifically in regards to US-Muslim relations.
+- Senior Journalists Seminar: For senior journalists from the United States and countries with substantial Muslim populations; study tour destinations in the United States and abroad are intended to enhance media coverage and elevate the public debate regarding identity and religion’s role in and resulting impact on the public sphere, specifically as it concerns U.S. relations with Muslim majority regions.
+Application deadline: May 10

-- Asia Pacific Journalism Fellowships: For American journalists; study tour to Singapore and Taiwan.
+- Asia Pacific Journalism Fellowships: For American journalists; study tour to Taiwan.
+By invitation-only.

 - Chaplin Fellowship in Distinguished Journalism: For distinguished American and Asia Pacific journalists; delivering major address at the East-West Center.